 What can we do to reduce isolation problems?

 Older adults, their families, and their caregivers must be reminded of the necessity and importance of staying active.
-We have to strengthen our immune systems and maintain fitness by daily exercise, good nutrition and good quality sleep.
-To reduce fall risk, do exercises that can improve your strength, balance and flexibility.
+We must strengthen our immune systems and maintain fitness through daily exercise, good nutrition and good-quality sleep.
+To reduce fall risk, exercise to improve your strength, balance and flexibility.

 Keep active, keep moving.
-Instead of slumbering in front of the television the whole day, introduce some light activities in your daily routines.
-For example: gardening, simple DIY jobs, joining virtual dance/exercise classes etc. Any activity that gets you up and moving around is good for you.
+Instead of slumbering in front of the television the whole day, introduce light activities in your daily routines.
+For example, gardening, simple DIY jobs, joining virtual dance/exercise classes etc. Any activity that gets you up and moving around is good for you.